 Certified registered nurse anesthetists (CRNAs) play a crucial role in the success of a variety of medical procedures.
 They work in collaboration with surgeons, anesthesiologists, dentists, podiatrists, and other professionals to ensure the safe administration of anesthesia.
 Some of their responsibilities include providing pain management, assisting with stabilization services, and overseeing patient recovery.

 As critical as this job is, why is it so difficult for a nurse anesthetist to file for long-term disability?

 Because the insurance company is looking at their case from a financial standpoint, they look at how much money it will cost them to provide a nurse anesthetist with benefits throughout the illness or disability.
 The Bureau of Labor Statistics (BLS May 2016) reported that the average salary for a nurse anesthetist is approximately $164,030 a year.
 The longer it could potentially take to get back to work, the more scrutiny the claim will have.

 Tip #1 Gather Strong Medical Evidence

-Unlike family doctors, a nurse anesthetist is usually unfamiliar with the medical paperwork needed to file for long term disability.
+Unlike family doctors, a nurse anesthetist is usually unfamiliar with the medical paperwork needed to file for long-term disability.
 Collect all the medical evidence from your doctors that are treating your disability.
 Be sure that your doctors are noting your pain levels on your chart, as this is not always common practice, but you will need this for your claim.

-Nurse anesthetists monitor several patients at once, keeping them on their feet for hours at a time, and usually spends a reasonable amount of time working out each week to stay healthy.
+Nurse anesthetists monitor several patients at once, keeping them on their feet for hours at a time, and usually spend a reasonable amount of time working out each week to stay healthy.
 During the recovery period from their disability, this may not be an option.
 The excessive amount of rest needed to recover can be prolonged and cause depression.
 When seeking treatment for depression, be sure to include those medical records as well.